-This topic contains 0 replies, has 1 voice, and was last updated by Katie 2 weeks ago.
+- This topic has 1 reply, 1 voice, and was last updated 4 years, 2 months ago by detkoeuba.

 I have suffered (and it truly is suffering) with misophonia for around 10 years now.
 I cannot remember an exact point when it began, however, I believe it was around the age of 13.
 Back then, it was mainly sniffing and eating that bothered me to the extent that I had to get permission to wear earplugs in exams in case anyone sniffed.
 With eating, my dad was and still is my main trigger, I cannot even look at him or be in the same room while he is eating.
 Banging pots and pans and brushing teeth also came soon after as triggers, again specifically with my dad.
 The doctor diagnosed me with an anxiety disorder and said my emotions were due to a fight or flight response, however no mention of misophonia or any specific sound issues.